A Minute With: Guillermo del Toro on "Rise of the Guardians"

 A: "Obviously the possibility of telling another tale is completely dependent on the studio.
 But Bill Joyce has written many books on the characters and we are on board to create more and more adventures for them.
 We've been talking about some storylines.
 I am eager to tell everyone the story of North."

-Q: You recently finished shooting sci-fi adventure "Pacific Rim," due in theaters in 2013, which is your first directing venture since 2008's "Hellboy II: The Golden Army."
+Q: You recently finished shooting sci-fi adventure "Pacific Rim," due in theatres in 2013, which is your first directing venture since 2008's "Hellboy II: The Golden Army."
 Why the break?

 A: "I went to New Zealand to direct 'The Hobbit' and I was there for two years.
 I co-wrote the script, and at the end of the process there was a moment of decision where I really wanted to pursue something else and not keep waiting ('The Hobbit' production was delayed due to movie studio MGM's financial troubles).